gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - strengthening recurrent sub-threshold softening pressure against a restored clearer-independent regime without yet reopening lower-order relation
 - accumulating precursor pressure from transformed prior organization that increases regime permeability without yet reorganizing the field
 - and a field in which repeated historical reactivation becomes stronger across slices while independence still remains the dominant current organizer
+- and a field in which accumulated sub-threshold precursor pressure reaches a near-threshold boundary state, where independence remains active but conditional, and relational reopening is not yet warranted

 That is highly relevant to the RGPx framing of the prototype.